 - Increasing the ISO

-Well, all that’s great, but if you’ve already taken the photo and it’s too dark, you need to know how to edit dark photos to look better.
+Well, all that’s great, but if you’ve already taken the photo and it’s too dark, you need to know how to make dark photos brighter in Lightroom.
 So let’s get into it.

 If you have a dark photo you want to brighten in Lightroom, you need to decide:

 - Is the entire image dark?